-The “link” value stands for the ACF Post URL.
+The “link” value stands for the field with the post ID.

 %date-field|format_date% or %date-field|format_date(F j, Y)% — use those macros if you need to change the date in the Dynamic Repeater widget (the macro should be inserted in the Dynamic Field widget in the Content block on the Elementor editing page).